Behavior & Emotional | Emotional Regulation & Coping

 Understanding Emotional Intelligence in Autism Therapy

-Emotional intelligence (EI) is the capacity to identify, understand, and manage emotions effectively—both in oneself and in others.
-For individuals with autism spectrum disorder (ASD), developing EI is particularly vital due to common challenges in perceiving emotional cues and regulating their own feelings.
-These difficulties can hinder social interactions and academic performance, impacting the overall quality of life.
+Emotional intelligence (EI) is the capacity to identify, understand, and manage emotions effectively, both in oneself and in others.
+For children with autism spectrum disorder (ASD), building EI is particularly important, because reading emotional cues and regulating their own feelings are common areas of difficulty.
+When those skills are thin, social interactions and learning both take the hit, and daily life gets harder than it needs to be.

 EI and Autism: An Intrinsic Connection

-Emotional intelligence (EI) plays a significant role in understanding how individuals with autism spectrum disorders (ASD) engage with their emotions and the emotions of others.
-Research indicates that individuals with ASD, especially those diagnosed with Asperger syndrome, tend to score lower in key areas of EI, including emotional awareness, empathy, and emotion management.
+Emotional intelligence shapes how children with autism engage with their own feelings and the feelings of people around them.
+Research suggests that autistic individuals tend to score lower in core areas of EI, including emotional awareness, empathy, and emotion management [1].

 Differences in EI among autistic individuals